marcelmamula/ansible.custom_sap_playbooks/README.md

 2. shared scenario specific variables are loaded second
 3. scenario and platform specific variables are loaded last

+## Recommended way to execute with custom variables
+Updating variable files is easy method, but any future pull/fetch of repository will lead to losing them.</br>
+**Following method was used during development and testing to keep all passwords and important information separate from files pushed to repository.**

+1. Clone repository
+2. Copy variable file you want to use and added `.local` before file type extension.
+Example: `cp vars/aws.yml vars/aws.local.yml`
+3. Execute using new variables files.
+Example: `ansible-playbook build.yml -e @../../vars/aws.local.yml -e @./vars/shared.local.yml -e @./vars/aws.local.yml`

 ## Contributors
 [Marcel Mamula](https://github.com/marcelmamula)